Bommagani-Pavan/M1_Application-Passion-type-Project_Library-Management-System/5_Report/Readme.md

 When
 ---------------------------------------------------------------------------------
- Librarians can access the library management system because the  is based on c language.
+ user can access the library management system because the  is based on c language.

 Why
 ---------------------------------------------------------------------------------